nnazdu/dotfiles/README.md

 # Dotfiles - With Hyprland and Waybar!
 ## DISCLAIMER
 I cannot guarantee the install script uses the best practices for package management and symbolic linking.
 This is what works for me, use at your own risk!
+For desktop users: right now the waybar layout is designed around laptop usage, manual configuration is required.
 ## Screenshots
 ![image](https://github.com/user-attachments/assets/3742ef6b-cec7-430d-bc19-924fc4e8aaed)
 ![image](https://github.com/user-attachments/assets/cfe52a39-3f11-4cd2-8ed8-0cbfb0541025)